 General medical history, ophthalmic examination and several special investigations are required to adequately assess pre-operative patient’s suitability for LASIK.
 Patients at risk of developing intraoperative or postoperative complications need to be identified prior to the operation.

 Refractive errors treatable with LASIK

 Traditionally, three major types of refractive errors have been described: myopia, hyperopia and astigmatism.
-Wavefront analysis of human eyes reveal additional irregularities that are classified into complex subgroups, often simplified as lower and higher order aberrations.
+Wavefront analysis of human eyes reveals additional irregularities that are classified into complex subgroups, often simplified as lower and higher-order aberrations.